-Just like adults, babies can have different-smelling gas patterns that often depend upon what baby has eaten (or what mom has eaten and passed along in her breast milk).
+Just like adults, babies can have different-smelling gas patterns that often depend upon what the baby has eaten (or what mom has eaten and passed along in her breast milk).

 The key to decoding your baby’s gas is to first identify your baby’s “normal.”
-Over the course of a few days, determine about how often your baby passes gas.
+Over the course of a few days, determine how often your baby passes gas.
 Your next task may not be as pleasant, but it is to determine what the typical smell of your baby’s gas is.

 However, it’s the gas that is present in a very small amount that can make the greatest smell: sulfur.
-Sulfur gas is commonly compared to a smell similar to that of rotten eggs.
+Sulfur gas is commonly compared to smell similar to that of rotten eggs.